 When it comes to coffee, Dublin has it pretty good.
-In a display of specialty’s mainstream breakthrough the number of coffee shops in Dublin looking beyond the average joe is ever on the increase.
+The city is a prime case study of how speciality coffee has made a mainstream breakthrough.
+The number of coffee shops in Dublin offering much more than the average joe is ever on the increase.

 While, of course, we’re witnessing a foreign invasion in the form of a swarm of mega chain coffee shops, that annoyingly (and puzzlingly) buzz with activity, the streets of the Irish capital are putting up a fierce fight with a fleet of independent cafes that are overflowing with personality, pride and, most importantly, great coffee.